Elizabeth Moir School: Performing and creative arts

 From an early age, students are encouraged to participate in the performing and creative arts.
-There are very popular and successful programs in singing, instrumental music, drama, mime, dance, debating, and art.
+There are very popular and successful programs in singing, instrumental music,cooking, drama, mime, dance, debating, and art.

 There are daily assemblies at both schools, and students get regular practice speaking into a microphone and performing in front of an audience.

 In the senior school, there are interhouse competitions in singing and dance, drama, debating, general knowledge, film, and art, which enables teachers to select students to represent the school at inter-school events.

 The senior school choir is frequently invited to perform at the Royal College Choirs Festival and also for the Edexcel Awards Ceremony at the BMICH.
 Every other year, they are joined by the Junior and Infant Choirs for Carols at school with Chamber Choirs from Royal and Trinity.

 Elizabeth Moir School stages both junior school and senior school plays, musicals, and concerts at the Lionel Wendt Theatre, the top theatre in Colombo.
 Past performances have included 12 Angry Jurors, Crucible, A Few Good Men, Annie, Antigone, The Ramayana, Charlie and the Chocolate Factory, Whose Life is it Anyway, and Footloose.

 Both the junior and senior schools have annual art exhibitions at the Lionel Wendt and Barefoot Galleries in Colombo.

 They have debate and quiz teams who compete regularly with other schools.